 - Internal newsletters on Zalo or email summarizing product changes, customer feedback

-- Dedicated group chats for “success stories of the week” to encourage a culture of recognition
+- Private group chat for “success stories of the week” to encourage a culture of recognition

-We have found that in education and healthcare sectors—where part-time staff account for up to 40%—maintaining small but frequent touchpoints helps increase engagement levels by up to 60% after just 2 months (according to DPS.MEDIA internal statistics in 2024).
+We have observed that for businesses in the education and healthcare sectors - where part-time personnel account for up to 40% - maintaining small but frequent touchpoints helps increase engagement levels to 60% after just 2 months (according to internal statistics of DPS.MEDIA in 2024).

 Illustration: factors that retain part-time staff

-Proactiveness in connecting with part-time employees not only reflects leadership vision but is also a vital survival factor for startups.
-At DPS.MEDIA, we always accompany to make flexible models sustainable without “wearing out” the company’s soul.
+Proactivity in the strategy of connecting with part-time employees not only reflects leadership vision but is also a vital factor when starting up.
+At DPS.MEDIA, we always accompany you to make flexible models sustainable without “wearing out” the soul of the business.

 Key takeaways